 One of the most important concepts to learn in Aikido is that of ki-musbi (to tie spirits together).
 Ki-musubi is a wonderful gestalt term referencing the entirety of the encounter but perhaps too broad for my reductive methods of understanding.

 So how does a reductive-pragmatist understand the concept?
-I look in part to those who lived by their skill and I have mentioned George Silver a few times in class.
+I look in part to those who lived by their skill.
 George Silver (ca. 1550 – 1620s) wrote a manual called Paradoxes of Defence wherein he discredits the rapier as an inferior weapon but more specifically references the use of “true times.”

 There are 3 specific “times” – the time of the hand, the time of the body and the time of the foot.
 It is worth taking the time to read and come to understand Silver’s concepts.
 As always – it is far easier to convey in person and in class – but the principles are as follows: the hand moves more quickly than the torso which is again quicker than the foot.
 Think of the amount of mass each element must move and it should become obvious – the foot must move the entire body mass, the torso must move all the mass from the torso from the waist up, but the hand only need move the mass of the arm.